nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Browse coverage

 This is very helpful tool from the official Go toolchain.
-Similar visualization is integrated into VSCode and Goland, but can be used separately.
+Similar visualization is integrated into VSCode and GoLand, but can be used separately.

 ```